2427jim2427/soc_lab3/screen_print.md/axi_stream_in.md

 ![image](https://github.com/2427jim2427/soc_lab3/assets/143332407/87d0a9b9-a7d4-4684-8bc0-e6c5a0c088b9)
-before receive ap_start, keep ss_tready low then ss_tdata will not go on to the next data.
+before receiving ap_start, keep ss_tready low then ss_tdata will not go on to the next data.

 ![image](https://github.com/2427jim2427/soc_lab3/assets/143332407/d892ed5b-53c8-4538-afb0-81c5722fe14b)
 after ap_start, with ss_tvalid high,we restore the ss_tdata to the bram and set ss_tready high when finish restoring.